jared-richard-clarke/student/notes/parser-combinators/parser-improved/consumer-based.md

 merge (Msg pos inp exp1) (Msg _ _ exp2) =
     Msg pos inp (exp1 ++ exp2)

+{-
+  The parser "p <?> msg" behaves like parser "p" but when it fails *without* consuming input, it sets the expected productions to "msg".
+The label combinator is used to return error messages in terms of high-level grammar productions rather than at a character level.
+-}
 (<?>) :: Parser a -> String -> Parser a
 p <?> exp =
     \state ->